mfkiwl/gnss-rcv/README.md

 # gnss-rcv: GPS L1 C/A acquisition
 This app takes as input:
  - an SDR IQ recording
- - or an rtl-sdr device (WIP)
+ - or an rtl-sdr device
 .. and performs signal acquisition, tracking and ephemeris decoding.
 Finally it attempts to get a position fix.

-This is still a work in progress.
+Both options are still WIP.

 ## Output diagnostic
 As the gnss receiver processes the IQ data it periodically generates a diagnostic image in an output folder that helps explain the inner state of the decoder.